In 2018 The Unconformity will support multiple artist residencies in Queenstown, a small mining town in remote western Tasmania.

 • $500 materials budget

 What we're interested in

-Our primary interests are the quality of an artist's work, commitment to their practice, ability to interact positively with the community, and understanding how the residency in western Tasmania will be of benefit to the artist.
-A creative proposal is not required however space has been provided for artists who wish to submit a creative idea.
+Our primary interests are the quality of an artist's or cultural practitioner's work, commitment to their practice, ability to interact positively with the community, and understanding how the residency in western Tasmania will be of benefit to the artist.
+A creative proposal is not required.
 The required information includes:

 • A short bio (max 250 words)